 - A delicious way to include fresh spinach into your diet, which is one of the most neglected ingredients in many homes.

 - The method of making and the process involved in preparing for the recipe is straightforward and easy.
 Furthermore, even beginners can make with excellent results.

 - The gravy is super silky and smooth that you will not realize that you are eating spinach.

-- Aloo Palak recipe is super nutritious that makes you feel like comfort food.
+- This Aloo palak recipe is super nutritious that makes you feel like comfort food.

-You make ahead most of the preparatory work, that will reduce half of your work burden while cooking.
+You make-ahead most of the preparatory work, which will reduce half of your work burden while cooking.

 - You may freeze or refrigerate the leftover.

 - Bring home the restaurant-style side dish in the comfort of your home.